8 December 2023

 • using reputable cloud storage services

-• reviewing cloud services I use in order to be satisfied, as far as is reasonable, that they have effective security measures.
+• reviewing cloud services I use in order to be satisfied, as far as is reasonable, that they have effective security measures and compliant privacy policies.

 Exercising your rights

-In order to exercise your rights under the EU General Data Protection Regulation, please contact me at the contact page of my website.
+In order to exercise your rights under the UK General Data Protection Regulation, please contact me at the contact page of my website.

 Specifically, if you don’t want me to contact you for marketing purposes, then please let me know by contacting me.